NeRdTheNed/JarTighten/README.md

                                in a jar file
   -t, --remove-timestamps    Remove timestamps
   -V, --version              Print version information and exit.
+  -x, --make-exec, --make-executable-jar
+                             Mark the output jar file as executable on certain operating systems if not already set.
+Increases file size by 4 bytes.
   -z, --recompress-zopfli    Recompress files with CafeUndZopfli, uses
                                compressed output if smaller -Z, --zero-local-file-headers